BalaAnbalagan/HA-for-SAP-on-Azure-using-SIOS/HA-for-SAP-(A)SCS.md

 Note:

-Please take backup f the profile before proceeding with installing on the seconday node.
+Please take backup of the profile before proceeding with installing on the seconday node.

 ## 8. Install SAP NetWeaver ERS on Node-1